Legalisation by the Consular Service Centre (CDC)

 - documents stating that goods were not produced in or shipped via Israel

-- religious certificates, such as certificates of Christianity or baptism certificates
+- religious certificates, such as certificates of Christianity or baptism certificates and translations of these documents

 - documents stamped ‘seen by’/‘gezien door’ or ‘seen for copy’/‘gezien voor kopie’.